markub3327/GAN/README.md

-# GAN
+# Generative Adversarial Network

-This repo is about using the GAN model for creating new faces.
+This repo is about using the Generative Adversarial Network (GAN) model for creating new faces with using CelebA dataset.

 ## Papers